MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-and-vuln-mgt-scenarios.md

 1. Enable your Microsoft Intune connections.
 Navigate to **Settings** > **General** > **Advanced features**.
 Scroll down and look for **Microsoft Intune connection**.
 By default, the toggle is turned off.
 Turn your **Microsoft Intune** connection toggle on.

-2. Click on a security recommendation you would like to request remediation for, and then click **Request remediation**.
+2. Click on a security recommendation you would like to request remediation for.
+For example, a third-party tool that you can easily update, or a registry value that can be easily modified using RegEdit.

-3. Select **Open a ticket in Intune**, select a due date, and optional notes for the IT Administrator.
-Then, click **Submit request**.
-Note: You also have the option to export all the data from the recommendation in the CSV format by selecting **Export all remediation activity data to CSV**.
+>[!NOTE]
+>-	Security update which refers to recommendations that require a package installation
+>- 	Configuration change which refers to recommendations that require a registry or GPO modification

+3. Connect to the machine and apply the selected recommendation.
+>[!NOTE]
+> Always prioritize recommendations that are associated with ongoing threats.
+These recommendations are marked with the [insert bug icon here] icon.

 4. Notify your IT Administrator about the new request and have them log into Intune to approve or reject the request and start a package deployment

 5. View the status of the remediation request.
 Navigate to the **Remediation** page to view the activity progress.

 ## File for and manage exception